1 – Greyhounds can’t live with cats, small dogs, rabbits etc.

 3. Greyhounds are large dogs that need lots of space to live in.

 Well, they are not Chihuahuas, but they are indoor dogs.
 Greyhounds have virtually no body fat so outdoor temperatures to either extreme are not tolerable to them.
 Even if you live in a house with a fenced yard, the dog will need to live indoors.
 We have people who live in two bedroom apartments with a Greyhound and they are very happy and comfortable there.
 The uninitiated are always amazed at how “small” a sleeping 30kg Greyhound can be.
-Beryl weighs about 28kg and isn’t a small female by any means but she can curl up into a ball slightly bigger than a pillow:) She can also spread out on a queen sized bed so that there is barely room for me which is why she sleeps in a crate and not with me and Frankie:)
+Beryl weighs about 28kg and isn’t a small female by any means but she can curl up into a ball slightly bigger than a pillow:) She and Asher can also spread out and take up lots of space.
+These days I’ve got a superking sized bed and even so it is often a struggle to fit Beryl, Asher, and Frankie on the bed with room left for me!

 4. Greyhounds can’t sit.